ryan4yin/nixos-and-flakes-book/docs/nixpkgs/overriding.md

 ];}
 ```

-The result of this Nix expression is a new Derivation, where `rimeDataPkgs` is overridden as `[./rime-data-flypy]`, while other parameters remain their original values.
+The result of this Nix expression is a new Derivation, where `rimeDataPkgs` is overridden as `[./rime-data-flypy]`, while other parameters remain at their original values.

 How to know which parameters of `fcitx5-rime` can be overridden?
 There are several ways: